daniwp/test/README.md

 The Code Metrics tool in Visual Studio 2015 uses CC1.
 This is a fact because booleans do not increase the cyclomatic complexity, but every conditional (if/switch) does.

-###### Pros
-- Provides a graphical user interface.
-- Checks the triangle type, by comparing the length of the sides.
-- Checks whether the input is an 32-bit Integer.
-- The code is easily readable.

-###### Cons
-- Doesn't check if the sides can actually form a triangle.
-- Calculation logic is not seperated from the Main class.

 #### Coding Standard Document
 - Follow a specific code style
 - Consistent indentation